Road surface marking: United States

-In the fall of 1917, Dr. June McCarroll of Indio, California developed the idea of white center lines and began advocating for their use, after she was run off the road by a truck while driving along a highway that would later be incorporated into US 99.
-Dr. McCarroll soon communicated her idea to the local chamber of commerce and the Riverside County Board of Supervisors, with no success.
+In the fall of 1917, June McCarroll of Indio, California developed the idea of white centre lines and began advocating for their use, after she was run off the road by a truck while driving along a highway that would later be incorporated into US 99.
+McCarroll soon communicated her idea to the local chamber of commerce and the Riverside County Board of Supervisors, with no success.
 She then took it upon herself to hand-paint a white stripe down the middle of the road, thus establishing the actual width of the lane to prevent similar accidents.
-In 2002, a portion of Interstate 10 was designated and signed as "The Doctor June McCarroll Memorial Freeway" in her honor.
+In 2002, a portion of Interstate 10 was designated and signed as "The Doctor June McCarroll Memorial Freeway" in her honour.

-The question of which color to use for highway center lines (dividing opposing traffic) in the United States was the subject of considerable debate and changing standards over a period of several decades.
-It was the single most controversial and most heavily debated issue resolved by the promulgation of the 1948 edition of the Manual on Uniform Traffic Control Devices (MUTCD), which mandated white as the standard color of center lines nationwide.
-The only exceptions to this standard were for double center lines on multi-lane highways and for center lines in no-passing zones, where yellow was recommended but not mandatory.
-By November 1954, 47 of the 48 states had adopted white as their standard color for highway centerlines, with Oregon being the last holdout to use yellow.
-In 1958, the U.S. Bureau of Public Roads adopted white as the standard color for the new interstate highway system.
+The question of which colour to use for highway centre lines (dividing opposing traffic) in the United States was the subject of considerable debate and changing standards over a period of several decades.
+It was the single most controversial and most heavily debated issue resolved by the promulgation of the 1948 edition of the Manual on Uniform Traffic Control Devices (MUTCD), which mandated white as the standard colour of centre lines nationwide.
+The only exceptions to this standard were for double centre lines on multi-lane highways and for centre lines in no-passing zones, where yellow was recommended but not mandatory.
+By November 1954, 47 of the 48 states had adopted white as their standard colour for highway centre lines, with Oregon being the last holdout to use yellow.
+In 1958, the U.S. Bureau of Public Roads adopted white as the standard colour for the new interstate highway system.

 The 1961 edition of the MUTCD mandated the use of yellow for the two specific exceptions where yellow had been previously recommended but not required, and concurrently banned white in those contexts.
-The drafters of the 1961 MUTCD gave three reasons for the change: "(1) It contrasts with the normal white center or lane lines and thus gives emphasis to the hazard; (2) Yellow has been accepted as a symbolic warning color in signs and signals; and (3) It is consistent with the standard for no-passing-zone markings approved by the American Association of State Highway Officials and is in use in more than two-thirds of the States for barrier lines."
+The drafters of the 1961 MUTCD gave three reasons for the change: "(1) It contrasts with the normal white centre or lane lines and thus gives emphasis to the hazard; (2) Yellow has been accepted as a symbolic warning colour in signs and signals; and (3) It is consistent with the standard for no-passing-zone markings approved by the American Association of State Highway Officials and is in use in more than two-thirds of the States for barrier lines."